 Helping women to gain independence has always been important to us, and we remain committed to helping women into work through offering training grants and supporting education and training.

-A more detailed history of the early history of the Association can be found in the book ‘A Place of Her Own‘, published in 1983, which can be read here.
+A more detailed history of Housing for Women's early years can be found in the book A Place of Her Own, published in 1983, which can be read online.